CALL US NOW: 0207-700-2354

 More 1906 womens fashion photos

 Here are some other shots from 1906 womens fashion.
 I love the one of the girl reading a book whilst walking.
 Linley Sambourne lived in Chelsea and most of the photographs are taken in the area, for example Kensington Church Street and Cromwell Road.
-He also travelled that year and took photos of Dutch women, Parisian families and passengers on the boat he went on.
+He also travelled that year and took photos of Dutch women in 1906 womens fashion, Parisian families and passengers on the boat he went on.

 This woman’s coat is interesting – quite a bulky garment lending her a matronly appearance, in contrast to the very simple streamlined coats that were mainly seen.
 However, it was also in fashion and not an anomaly, showing that then as now quite opposite trends were in at the same time!